 While we are allowed to "consume" xs, as it is a unique parameter, this function is trying to return two unique values that alias each other.
 This violates one of the core guarantees provided by uniqueness types, namely that a unique return value does not alias any value that might be used in the future (see In-place Updates) - and in this case, the two values alias each other.
 We can fix this by inserting copies to break the aliasing:

 def main (xs: \[]i32) : (\[]i32, \[]i32) = (xs, copy xs)

-8.1.5 "Consuming parameter passed non-unique argument"
+8.1.5 "Argument passed for consuming parameter is self-aliased."

 Caused by programs like the following: